kivy/kivy-launcher/README.md

 Then just start the launcher, you should see your application listed, then press play.

+## `android.txt` specification

+- `title`: Title of the application
+- `author`: Author of the application
+- `orientation`: Default orientation, one of "landscape", "portrait", "sensor"

 ## Works

 - Provide a simple UI to discover and start another app
 - Start another main.py as a `__name__ == '__main__'`
 - Reduce to the minimum the overhead of the launcher to launch another app
+- Support landscape / portrait / sensor

 ## Ideas

-- Support landscape / portrait
 - Act as a server to just launch any Kivy-based app from desktop to mobile
 - Ability to configure multiple paths to look for applications
 - Different ordering: by name, last updated, size